elchape99/rt1_assignment_1/README.md

 # Research_Track_1

-The folder with th firs assigment code and readme.txt is inside the 1_Assignment
+The folder with the first assigment code and the file readme.txt is inside the 1_Assignment branch